 - Your score is over 100% and your TSH is below 0.4.
 The paradox here is that when there is too much thyroid hormone, your body makes itself thyroid resistant (causing your TSH to go down).
 In cases like these, you can feel the same as if you were getting too little thyroid medication – the feeling is the exact same.

 - Maybe your score is over 100%, but your TSH is not below 0.4.
-This is a case to where your body is off when it comes to using these hormones.
+This is a case where your body is off when it comes to using these hormones.

 - The first thing is whether you are taking your thyroid medication all by itself, with only water.
 Whether you know it or not, pairing your thyroid medication with anything but water can lead to malabsorption.

-Studies have shown, in patients with celiac, that thyroid malabsorption is present in particularly devastated intestinal tracts.
+Studies have shown, especially in patients with celiac, that thyroid malabsorption is present in particularly devastated intestinal tracts.